 Kaizen Kiwi = Helping Kiwis Change for Good

 Originally from Sweden, I ended up living in Asia sort of "by accident".
 A 6-month exchange program in Singapore studying International Business and Finance on MBA level as part of my Masters programme, led to an internship with a bank in Hong Kong.
 Originally only meant to be for 6 months, I ended up staying in "The Fragrant Harbour" (which is what Hong Kong means in Cantonese) for 12 years.
 I left finance during the GFC and started my own company in online marketing and media, without having any real practical experience, but lots of drive!
+I just knew I had to get out of the finance world..

-Quickly my company, Style by Asia, a blogging platform focusing on art, design, fashion and architecture, became a force to be reckoned with in a city that never sleeps.
-In addition to our group of bloggers, the company itself (meaning me) started doing marketing projects for SME's, and collaborating with most of the big PR firms and marketing agencies, art fairs, design showcases and fashion events in the city.
+Quickly my company, Style by Asia, a blogging platform focused on art, design, fashion and architecture, became a force to be reckoned with in a city that never sleeps.
+In addition to our group of bloggers, the company itself (meaning me) started doing marketing projects for SME's, collaborating with most of the big PR firms and marketing agencies, art fairs, design showcases and fashion events in the city.

 In the wider Asia region, the company also collaborated with, participated in, and wrote articles about events such as Successful Design in Shanghai, China and Taipei World Design Capital in Taiwan.
-We were media partners to most of the big art fairs in Hong Kong and I travelled extensively in the region, participating in talks, emceeing and attending events in Singapore, Vietnam and mainland China, just to name a few.
+We were media partners to most of the big art fairs in Hong Kong and I travelled extensively in the region, participating in talks, emceeing at, and attending events in Singapore, Vietnam and mainland China, just to name a few.

-We also helped local fashion companies with online campaigns, social media strategy and exposure, product placement and networking.
+We also helped local fashion companies with online campaigns, social media strategy and exposure, product placement and general networking.

 Some of our notable partners included: